-Next, dry ingredients go into small bowl.
 I used a whole wheat pastry flour from Farm Fresh Wheat in Washington.
-It is a great family owned generational farm.The grow a soft winter wheat, which is perfect for baked goods like this.
-They were ground in my Nutrimill, which I am not sure I could live without.
+It is a great family-owned generational farm.
+They grow soft winter wheat, which is perfect for baked goods like this.
+The wheat was ground in my Nutrimill, which I am not sure I could live without.
 So, mix your dry ingredients in a separate bowl.

 You can always scoop in your batter, but I find it easiest to use Wilton disposable bags.
 Not an ad, I just have used them forever and trust them.
 Pipe them about 3/4 the way full.

 You can easily use these in a regular size donut pan, but there is just something I love about the mini size!.
 These are the ones I use here.